florian-wagner/four-phase-inversion/README.md

 **This repository contains the data and code to reproduce all results and figures published in the following paper:**

 > Wagner, F. M., Mollaret, C., Günther, T., Kemna, A., & Hauck, C. (2019).
 Quantitative imaging of water, ice, and air in permafrost systems through petrophysical joint inversion of seismic refraction and electrical resistivity data.
-Geophysical Journal International. https://doi.org/10.1093/gji/ggz402
+Geophysical Journal International,  219, 1866-1875, [doi:10.1093/gji/ggz402](https://doi.org/10.1093/gji/ggz402).

 ![Workflow](schematic.svg)